Catawba County, North Carolina: Economy

 Catawba County is part of the "North Carolina Data Center Corridor" in western North Carolina.
 The town of Maiden is home to the Apple iCloud data center and is the largest privately owned solar farm in the United States (operated by Apple).
 As of 2017, the Catawba County Economic Development Corporation controls a 55-acre business park in Conover designed for data centers and office use.
 CommScope, Inc., and Corning Corp., manufacturers of fiber optic cabling, became the region's largest employers in the late 1990s.
 The city of Hickory is home to Lenoir–Rhyne University, the Hickory Motor Speedway, and the minor league baseball team the Hickory Crawdads.
 The town of Conover is home to the Greater Hickory Classic at Rock Barn.

 Education

+The school districts are as follows: